mozilla/release-services/base/relengapi/blueprints/docs/src/deployment/config.rst

         'environ': 'AUTHENTICATE_MAIL',
     }

-.. _Deployment-Actions:
+.. _Deployment-Permissions:

-Actions
+Permissions
 .......

-Once a user is authenticated, their permitted actions must be determined.
+Once a user is authenticated, their permissions must be determined.
-Again, RelengAPI provides a number of mechanisms, configured with the ``RELENGAPI_ACTIONS`` key, which is a dictionary containing options.
+Again, RelengAPI provides a number of mechanisms, configured with the ``RELENGAPI_PERMISSIONS`` key, which is a dictionary containing options.

 Static
 ~~~~~~

-The ``static`` type supports a simple static mapping from user ID to actions, given in the ``actions`` key.
+The ``static`` type supports a simple static mapping from user ID to permissions, given in the ``permissions`` key.
-Roles are given as a list of strings.
+Permissions are given as a list of strings.
 For example::

-    RELENGAPI_ACTIONS = {
+    RELENGAPI_PERMISSIONS = {
         'type': 'static',
-        'actions': {
+        'permissions': {
             'dustin@mozilla.com': ['tasks.create', 'base.tokens.issue'],
         },
     }